 Its huge cliffs unveil the valley that extends towards an apparently boundless horizon.
 The ground itself is very beautiful and there are sediments spread all through the escarpment which was underwater in the past, almost 150 million years ago.
 Here in the desert, mobile signals don’t work.
 So, it is always good to go in large groups in 4×4 vehicles and of course with an experienced driver.

 Useful Travel Tip

 If you are on budget travel, I suggest you travel with Flynas Airlines.
-It is Saudi Arabia’s first low-frills airlines and covers many national and international destinations.
+It is Saudi Arabia’s first low-frills airline and covers many national and international destinations.
 If you book well in advance, you can find a one-way Delhi to Riyadh flight for about 13 or 14 thousand Rupees.
 Now that’s a bargain!

-Also Read: Tips for backpacking in Europe
+Also Read: Tips for Backpacking in Europe